Brisbane with Kids: 15 Top Things to Do

 Address: 1 Parkland Blvd, Brisbane, Queensland

-Kids and adults alike can enjoy spectacular views of the city from heights of almost 60 meters aboard the Wheel of Brisbane at South Bank.
+Kids and adults alike can enjoy spectacular views of the city from the Wheel of Brisbane.
+Climb aboard this top family friendly attraction in South Bank and peer down at the city from 60 meters in the air.
 Opened in 2008, this giant wheel takes you on a 10- to 12-minute ride with 360-degree views across the city skyline and the Brisbane River.

 Guided narration tells you about the sights far below.
 Thanks to the fully enclosed, air-conditioned gondolas, even small children can admire the views without being too scared by the heights.